cathalnoonan/d365-pcf-securityrolemanager/docs/installation-and-configuration.md

 ---

+## Maker Portal

 The maker portal can be used to add the control to the form with online environments.
 ![Modern property configuration](./res/configuration-properties-modern.png)

+When using the maker portal, you may need to Save and Publish twice for the changes to appear.